Teycir/Gist/README.md

 - Research foreign topics but read summaries in your native language
 - Learn a new language by comparing search results with translated summaries
 - Share information with international colleagues in their preferred language

+### Multi-Search Mode

+**Search Across Multiple Engines Simultaneously**

+Gist's Multi-Search feature allows you to:
+- Search Google, Bing, and DuckDuckGo at the same time
+- Compare results from different search engines
+- Get comprehensive coverage of your search query

+**How It Works:**
+1. Enable Multi-Search in the extension settings
+2. Perform a search on any supported search engine
+3. Click the summarize button or press `Ctrl+Shift+S`
+4. Three new tabs open automatically:
+   - Google search results with summary
+   - Bing search results with summary
+   - DuckDuckGo search results with summary
+5. Each tab independently summarizes its search results

+**Benefits:**
+- **Comprehensive Results**: Get perspectives from multiple search engines
+- **Time Saving**: No need to manually search on each engine
+- **Parallel Processing**: All three searches happen simultaneously
+- **Independent Summaries**: Each engine's results are summarized separately

 ## 🎯 Quick Start (3 Steps)